 Should you encounter an infection, reach out to your current eye care provider and gain their professional advice.

 Maintaining your annual eye exams with proper prescriptions is an important part of your overall health.
-Our optometrists, Dr. Vanessa Mills and Dr. Lee Raykovicz look forward to seeing you, their patients, in the coming months.
+Our optometrist, Dr. Vanessa Mills, looks forward to seeing you, their patients, in the coming months.

 If you think you may want to investigate other options besides glasses and contacts like LASIK or PRK vision correction surgery, contact us for a complimentary consultation with our LASIK surgeon Dr. Reza Mozayeni.